bigeasy/cadence/diary/design.markdown

 examples.
 I'll have to look in practice, I doubt there are going to be many opportunities to skip creating a sub-cadence immediately.

+## Extraneous Callbacks

+Not sure what to do about extraneous callbacks, callbacks that occur after the step has finished.
+One would think that the right thing to do would be to throw an exception, but what if one callback has errored, while others are still outstanding?

+Let's say your reading a file and querying a database, but the network to the database is down?
+The database returns with an error, essentially ending the step, but the file is still pending.
+The user has established that the next step needs both the query results and the file contents.
+They're only getting half that.
+The database error ruins the step.

+The user might handle the error in the callback given to the whole cadence, handle it by displaying an error page, but now the file returns and we through a process terminating exception.

+The filpside is that the file might also error.
+Only the database error is reported, so the file read fails silently.
+The administrator reconnects the network, and now file system problems appear.
+Why couldn't the administrator know about all the problems before setting out to fix things?
+Why must these reports come in one after another?

+I'll assume that if the developer wants step by step error reporting, that they will perform these actions step by step.
+The problem is this: there is only a scalar conduit for errors, where actions that create errors may be occuring in parallel.
+I've decided that I don't want to create an error array, since I won't know when to stop listening for errors, that it will be a first unhandled error is the return value of the cadence, then cadence will hang around and swallow your callbacks for you, which is nice enough, isn't it?

 ## Inbox

 Notes on returning the step function.
 Notes on event handlers, if you have any.